 Let me tell you about the day I spent with Alex Hitz this week.
-He was in Texas for a charity event he had been asked to do.
+He was in Texas for a charity event.
 Because it was for a food charity that he felt strongly about, he was all in.
-We left his hotel in the morning and headed to Fort Worth for a day to remember.The event was called Blessings in a Back Pack , with the Tarrant Area Food Bank who provides school kids who need food assistance with food filled backpacks on Friday to take home.
+We departed from his hotel in the morning and headed to Fort Worth for a day to remember.The event was called Blessings in a Back Pack , with the Tarrant Area Food Bank who provides school kids who need food assistance with food filled backpacks on Friday to take home.
 From what we heard, the percentage of school kids who qualify for this program is staggering.

 First stop when we arrived at the event, was to the kitchen to check on the lunch to be served to the crowd of almost 300.
 The menu consisted of selections from his book My Beverly Hills Kitchen: Cream of Mushroom Soup, Ham and Onion Tart, Fresh Baby Spinach with Red Wine Vinaigrette, and Peggy’s Apricot Mousse with Bourbon Whipped Cream and a Pecan Shortbread Cookie.
 After a taste test and a few adjustments, he was back to tend to his admiring crowd.